Transfers to Roth IRAs: Part 1

-The IRS generally allowed the recharacterization of a defective Roth conversion where (1) the taxpayer requested relief before IRS discovery of the mistake, (2) the taxpayer acted reasonably and in good faith, and (3) the statute of limitations had not run on the year of the conversion.
+The IRS generally allows the late recharacterization of a defective Roth conversion where (1) the taxpayer requested relief before IRS discovery of the mistake, (2) the taxpayer acted reasonably and in good faith, and (3) the statute of limitations had not run on the year of the conversion.
 For example, the IRS allowed taxpayers to recharacterize defective Roth conversions after the normal period for recharacterization had expired where:

 1. A husband and wife learned their Roth conversions were invalid because their income exceeded the allowable threshold, even though they had relied in good faith on a professional tax advisor.
 (Ltr.
 Rul.
 200431016.
 Similarly Ltr.
 Ruls.
 200431017, 200429014, and 200416014.)